aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-data-label/_index.md

 ```

 ## **Set Label Distance From Axis**
-This C++ code shows you how to set the label distance from a category axis when you are dealing with a chart plotted from axes:
+This Python code shows you how to set the label distance from a category axis when you are dealing with a chart plotted from axes:

 ```py
 import aspose.slides.charts as charts